Vedprakash05498/Build-a-simple-linear-regression-model-using-statsmodels-and-SKLearn/README.md

 Algorithms: preprocessing, feature extraction,

+# Fit_transform
+fit_transform() is used on the training data so that we can scale the training data and also learn the scaling parameters of that data

 # build a simple linear regression model using both statsmodels and scikit-learn (sklearn) libraries in Python: